 I'm Janet.
 I was born and raised in Minnesota.
 In 2002 I met my dear hubby and in 2009, after a long wait we had our first baby girl, Annelyse.
-Then this past February we were surprised with the early birth of our second daughter, Sophia who was born three months premature.
-When I'm not taking care of my crazy, sweet, spunky, girls, I run my photography business.
+Then in February of 2012 we were surprised with the early birth of our youngest daughter, Sophia who was born three months premature.
+When I'm not taking care of my crazy, sweet, spunky, girls, I run my photography and design businesses.
 I must have ran across pixel scrapper early on when it was first started.
 I downloaded a few things but then got busy taking care of my first baby girl.
 Now I'm coming back and am very thankful for the resources that you provide.
-It's tough to find quality, free of charge, digital papers, layouts, and assets that can be used for commercial purposes.
+It's tough to find quality, free of charge, digital papers, templates, and assets that can be used for commercial purposes.

 I wanted to find a way to mark a year's growth for each of my girls.
 So, after getting inspiration from a layout on a blog over Christmas (they used it to display winter photos - so wish I had noted the blog so that I could give credit), this is what I came up with.
 Each year I'm going to attempt to put together one of these initial layouts for both of my little sweethearts.
 Hopefully it will be a way to track their growth and how their interests/skills change over time.